shivasiddharth/GassistPi/README.md

 3. Rename it to assistant--->assistant.json

-4. Using the one-line installer for installing Google Assistant and Snowboy dependencies
+4. Using the one-line installer for installing Google Assistant and Snowboy dependencies Pi3 and Pi Zero Users use the corresponding scripts

 	4.1 Make the installers Executable
 	```